9 min read

 If you want to sell online courses, one of the first decisions is where the course business should live.
 Some creators prefer hosted platforms that handle checkout and delivery in one place.
 Others want more control, better ownership, and the ability to grow beyond a simple course catalog.

-Updated on March 22, 2026
+Updated June 2026

-That choice matters because the platform affects pricing flexibility, branding, audience ownership, memberships, upsells, and how easily you can evolve into a broader education business later.
+That choice matters because the platform affects pricing flexibility, branding, audience ownership, memberships, and how easily you can evolve into a broader education business later.

 What to Compare Before Choosing a Course-Selling Platform